 If you’re responsible for paying the bills in your home, you’re familiar with utilities like electricity, natural gas and water.
-But if you’re moving into a new place, for instance, you may not know the utility companies for your address yet.
-And you may be wondering, “Who is my electric company?”
+But if you’re moving into a new place, for instance, you

 Constellation now supplies retail electricity or natural gas in 16 states plus Washington, D.C.
-To find out if Constellation is an energy supplier in your state, enter your zip code below and start comparing rates.
+To find out if Constellation is an energy supplier in your state, enter your ZIP code below and start comparing rates.

-Over the years, some states and towns in the United States have deregulated their energy markets.
-In those places, customers can choose their energy supplier.
-That leads to competition and, often, lower prices or value-added services.
-As of 2025, full electricity retail choice is available in 14 states (e.g., Texas, Ohio, Illinois, Connecticut), while more than 19 states—including Georgia, Michigan, New Jersey—support natural-gas choice.
-A handful (Pennsylvania, Massachusetts, Ohio) allow you to shop for both commodities.
-See the full list of deregulated electricity and natural gas states below:
+As of 2025, full electricity retail energy choice is available in 15 states (including Texas, Ohio, Illinois, Connecticut, and Maryland), while more than 20 states (including Georgia, Michigan, and New Jersey) support natural gas choice.
+A handful (such as Pennsylvania, Massachusetts, Ohio, and Maryland) allow you to shop for both commodities.
+See the full list of deregulated electricity and natural gas states below.

-In those markets, your energy provider may be a different company than the local utility.
+In these markets, your energy provider may be a different company than the local utility.
 Basically, the utility is responsible for delivering your energy.
 The retail energy provider supplies your energy and helps you secure the rate you pay for electricity or natural gas.

-So, if you live in a place that has energy choice, it can pay to shop around.
-You’ll want to find an electricity and/or natural gas provider with an energy plan and pricing that meets your needs.
-In some states, like Texas, you can choose your electricity provider.
 In other states, like Georgia, you can choose your natural gas provider.
 And some states, like Pennsylvania and Massachusetts, allow residents to choose both electricity and natural gas providers.
 If you’re not sure whether your state offers energy choice, one way to find out is by contacting your local utility or state regulatory commission.

 Once you have a better understanding of your utility and energy supplier options, you can use your energy bill to get a sense of the pricing of your energy plan.
 Electricity plans are quoted in cents per kilowatt-hour (¢/kWh).
-Retail natural-gas plans typically use dollars per therm or per dekatherm (Dth).
+Retail natural gas plans typically use dollars per therm or per dekatherm (Dth).

 If you live in a place with energy choice, you may be able to sign up for a different energy plan for your home.
 But price is just one factor to think about.
 You’ll also want to consider contract length, the company’s reputation, customer service and any additional taxes or fees that might be added.
 Knowing your energy habits and needs — and how they might be best served — will guide you in choosing the best energy supplier for you.